I know what it’s like when your body feels unfamiliar, when life transitions leave you restless, tense, or unsure how to move.

 Training and Experience

-I’ve completed extensive training in biomedical and feminine focused yoga, including:
+I’ve completed extensive training in yoga, meditation and integrative lifestyle medicine including:

 • BIYOME Meditation & Yoga Therapy for Pain Management - Neuroscience of Pain